 - You must be under the legal blood alcohol limit, as you will be breath tested by the NSW Police before riding.
 You may also be drug-tested.

-Closer to Mardi Gras we will email all Riders and Pillions with detailed information about this year’s Parade, as well as the Ride Rules.
-Everyone’s safety (yours and Parade watchers) is our priority.
+Closer to Mardi Gras we will email all Riders and Pillions with detailed information about this year’s Parade, as well as the Mardi Gras Parade Ride Rules 2018.
+Everyone’s safety (yours, other riders and Parade watchers) is our priority.

 - Our meeting point is normally in front of the Sydney Cricket Ground in Moore Park, but can change depending on what’s happening at the grounds – allow plenty of time to get there as roads can be blocked off.